Skip to content

 When welding out of position, you use smaller traveling angles.

-3. Use the right traveling speed
+3. Use the proper traveling speed

 If you pull the electrode faster, the puddle will have a smaller size and stay behind.